remmaria/Pitt-Clev/README.md

 `--sessions_folder` must be the directory that contains all session folders — this is the same as the `main_folder` or `output_folder`, depending on how you configured your pipeline.

-This script calculates median, percentils (25 and 75), mean and std of the designated metrics inside ROIs, disconsidering voxels of mask_exclude.
-If there are coincident masks, the statistics are weighted in that area, e.g, if there are 3 masks in one voxel, values will have a weight of 1/3 in each statistics.
+This script computes the median, 25th and 75th percentiles, mean, and standard deviation of the specified metrics within ROIs, excluding voxels defined by mask_exclude.
+In areas where ROIs overlap, the statistics are weighted accordingly—for example, if three masks overlap in a voxel, each contributes with a weight of 1/3 to the calculations.